Arthur River is in Tasmania’s far northwest, it is approximately:

 About the region

 The small settlement of Arthur River is named after the river and is home to fewer than 50 permanent residents.
-Located on Tasmania’s rugged west coast, Arthur River lies at the mouth of Tasmania’s only major river which is completely wild; a river in the heart of the Tarkine wilderness which has never been logged or damned; a river where the world’s greatest tract of cool temperate rainforest drains into the mighty Southern Ocean.
+Located on Tasmania’s rugged west coast, Arthur River lies at the mouth of Tasmania’s only major river which is completely wild; a river in the heart of the Tarkine wilderness which has never been logged or dammed; a river where the world’s greatest tract of cool temperate rainforest drains into the mighty Southern Ocean.

 Five hundred year old forest giants of Tasmanian oak, Blackwood, myrtle, or sassafras, become the foundation of coastal dunes, and lay buried in the sand for perhaps 1000 years.
 The reason they called this place “The Edge of the World” was because the battered coastline and isolated river mouth stand before 15,000km of unbroken, untamed, unforgiving sea – the longest stretch of ocean in the world.